fengpeiyuan/redis-value-monitor/README.md

   Following commend is sample for this

 			redis-value-monitor -p 6379
-* Use -m(or --maxvalue) option to set amount, more then this value will be printed.
+* Use -m(or --maxvalue) option to set amount(byte), more then this value will be printed.

 			redis-value-monitor -m 10